 More-or-less working since the 1980s; still the best idea, if you can live with 7-bit scalars as your lingua franca.
 See MIDI.

 A short-lived project from the 1990s to produce a more flexible protocol than MIDI.
-Insinuated its way into many projects before death, and still haunts them Because it is more flexible than MIDI, it is sometimes discussed as if it were the apotheosis of protocols, as opposed to an incremental improvement on MIDI with many debilities of its own, and much narrower support.
+Insinuated its way into many projects before death, and still haunts them.
+Because it is more flexible than MIDI, it is sometimes discussed as if it were the apotheosis of protocols, as opposed to half-baked system which incrementally improves on MIDI in some ways while introducing debilities of its own.
+Here are the debilities I have encountered:

-- because of UDP assumption, bad for transferring large data, e.g. audio
+- because of UDP assumption, OSC is bad for transferring large data, e.g. audio, because of UDP packet size limits.
+Seems unfortunate for an audio application domain.

-- supports strings but only ASCII, so you can’t even work around (2) by transmitting filenames, whcih are not reliably ASCII on modern computers.
+- supports strings but only ASCII strings, so we can’t even work around (2) by transmitting filenames, which are not reliably ASCII on modern computers without onerous workarounds.

 - supports lots of data types, including nested data trees and time execution, but only a partial subset is implemented by most software apart from, AFAICT, supercollider.

-- has a rather unpleasant addressing protocol, where messages can be addressed to paths including wildcards.
-But the sender may use wildcards, and the receiver may not, which is backwards for all practical use-cases that I at least encounter.
+- has a, for my purposes, rather unpleasant addressing protocol, where messages can be addressed to paths including wildcards.
+But the sender may use wildcards, and the receiver may not, which is backwards for the practical use-cases that I personally encounter.

-Doesn’t guarantee delivery, due to UDP assumption.
-When you mention this, supercollider fans tell you that you CAN in fact use TCP instead.
-Which you can, but only if you are using supercollider, which rather diminishes the “universal ultimate controller protocol for everything” argument.
+- Doesn’t guarantee delivery, due to UDP assumption.
+When I mention this, supercollider advocates tell me that I CAN in fact use TCP instead.
+Which I can, but AFAICT only if I am using supercollider, which rather diminishes the force of the “universal ultimate controller protocol for everything” argument.

 Sundry bluetooth protocols